Senegal

 Trade Partners

-The EU is by far the most important trading partner for Senegal, followed by China and India.
-Mali and Switzerland are the most important export destinations for Senegalese products.
-Over 43% of imports originate from the EU and China.
+The EU is by far the most important trading partner for Senegal, accounting for 24% of total exports in 2023, followed by India (11%) and China (7%).
+Mali and India are the most important export destinations for Senegalese products.
+31% of imports originate from the EU, followed by 8% each from China and India.

 Economic Structure

-The Senegalese economy, traditionally dependent on the cultivation of peanuts managed to diversify into other areas of economic activity including cotton, sugar cane and fish as well as mineral exploitation.
+The Senegalese economy, traditionally dependent on the cultivation of peanuts, managed to diversify into other areas of economic activity, including cotton, sugar cane and fish as well as mineral exploitation.
 The industrial sector is comparatively well developed and centres around the processing of food and handicrafts.
-Senegal has the 4th largest economy in West Africa.

 Usage of EBA Preferences

-About 61% of EU imports from Senegal make use of the preferential markets access granted by the EBA.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, is very high and currently stands at 97%.
+In 2023, 53% of EU imports from Senegal made use of the preferential markets access granted by the EBA.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 83%.

 Trade with the EU